nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for JARVIS.

 4. Double-click the file to start the app.
 The GUI should appear in a few seconds.
-Notice how the app contains some sample data.
+Set the app to fullscreen for a better view of the sample data.

    ![Ui](images/Ui.png)